Search Server Clustering

 - Large Deployment Topology - Large deployments typically have a separate cluster of Search slaves behind a stateless load balancer.
 The cluster is accessed via the load balancer URL.
 As a starting point, EP recommends deploying one Search slave for every three Cortex servers to support catalog searching and browsing.
 This ratio may vary depending on the searching and browsing patterns for the store and customizations that change search server usage.
 A large deployment example is shown below:

 The Search master and slave are deployed using the same WAR file.
 By default, the WAR is configured to run as a master node with replication disabled.
 The steps below configure both master and slave.

 1. Externalize solrHome directory (master & slave)

 Move the solrHome directory from the Search WAR to an external location.
-We recommend doing this by including the solrHome in the deployment package as a separate artifact and then deploying the artifact to the desired location on the server.
-This has two benefits:
+Elastic Path recommends to include the solrHome in the deployment package as a separate artifact and then deploy the artifact to the desired location on the server.
+This benefits of this method are:

-- Replication configuration can be added without invading the WAR
+- You can add replication configuration without invading the WAR

 - Search indexes are not deleted when a new WAR is deployed

 Each config file in solrHome/conf has an <xi:include> tag that points to a corresponding replication configuration file.

 <!-- include master/slave replication settings --> <xi:include href="file:/etc/ep/product.solr.replication.config.xml" xmlns:xi="http://www.w3.org/2001/XInclude"> <xi:fallback> <!-- Currently this reference is relative to the CWD.
 As of SOLR 3.1 it will be relative to the current XML file's directory --> <xi:include href="../replication/product.solr.replication.config.xml" xmlns:xi="http://www.w3.org/2001/XInclude"> <!-- Silent fallback if no external configuration found --> <xi:fallback /> </xi:include> </xi:fallback> </xi:include>